Shyma789/codsoft_internship_tasks/README.md

 1. Clone the repository or download ZIP
 2. Install required libraries:
 3. Run the Python file:---

+## ⚠️ Important Note

+Ensure that you run the Python file from the project directory where all files are located.
+Steps:
+1. Open terminal
+2. Navigate to the project folder:

 ## ✅ Output
 - Predicts passenger survival status (Survived / Not Survived)
 - Displays graphical analysis using charts and plots